silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 by understanding how caching works, applying it correctly and learning to diagnose issues.
 Caching will also increase your site's reliability, making it able to cope with traffic spikes.

-Check our [Performance Guide](http://www.cwp.govt.nz/developer-docs/en/performance_guide/caching) for more detail on how to apply the following advice.

 ## System Overview

 CWP is equipped with two transparent cache systems: A *Local Cache Layer* in the CWP data centre (Varnish), and an external *CDN Cache Layer* (Content Delivery Network) provided by [Incapsula](https://www.incapsula.com/).